FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Valid Passport for Indian Citizens/NRI

-• OCI Card and Valid Passport of the citizenship country for Overseas Citizens of India
+• OCI Card and a Valid Passport of the citizenship country for Overseas Citizens of India

 Things to keep in mind while filling out the FMGE application form